 Instructions

-- Combine all ingredients (except the cherry) in a cocktail shaker with a cup of ice.
-Shake vigorously for 10 seconds and strain into a chilled martini glass.
-Garnish with a maraschino cherry.
+- Shake vigorously for 10 seconds and double strain into a chilled coupe glass.

 Aviation is the last word in classy cocktails.